niplav/site/platforms.md

 ### Timeline

-If the markets receive enough liquidity, I'll start the first experiment mid November, and the second one early next year, hopefully sometime in February.
+If the markets receive enough liquidity, I'll start the first experiment early in 2024, and the second one sometime in 2024 (depending on the exact experiment), hopefully finishing both before 2025.

 Markets
 --------

+* L-Theanine + Caffeine
+* Nicotine
+* Modafinil
+* Vitamin D
+* Vitamin B12
+* LSD Microdosing
+* CBD
+* THC
+* Aspartame
+* Phenylalanine

 Plea
 -----